SecretFoundation/docs/node-runners/archive-nodes.md

 ```

 If everything above worked correctly, the following command will show your node streaming blocks (this is for debugging purposes only, kill this command anytime with Ctrl-C).
+It might take a while for blocks to start streaming, so grab some 🍿 while you wait!

 ```bash
 journalctl -f -u secret-node